AchrafBouguerra/Mini-Lab-ScratchX-TeleopExtansion/ReadMe.md

   - Batteries : 12V/10Ah
   - Controller :  Intel x86
   - Operating System : Ros
-  -
-> For more information about the Mini-lab and a different variety of educational,marketing, healthcare... robots, don't hesitate to  visite [ www.enovarobotics.eu ].
+> For more information about the Mini-lab and a different variety of educational, marketing, healthcare... robots, don't hesitate to  visite [ www.enovarobotics.eu ].
 ### ScratchX
 ScratchX is a platform that enables people to test experimental functionality built by developers for the visual programming language Scratch.
 ###### What are Scratch Extensions?